Legislative & Court Services

 In 2003, the Barrie Garden Club was successful with its proposal for a pavilion in Sunnidale Park that was designed to provide school groups shelter from rain and shade from the sun while visiting the park.
 Staite-Wong was a member of the steering committee that raised over $100,000 towards the construction of the pavilion.

 Staite-Wong passed away suddenly in the fall of 2017.
 Several members of Council, friends and family expressed interest in having the City acknowledge her contributions to the community.
 Global Electric Electronic Processing (GEEP), formerly known as Barrie Metals, generously agreed to change the pavilion name in honour of Peggy Staite-Wong’s community contributions instead of renaming the pavilion for GEEP.

 City Council passed the naming on May 14, 2018.
-View the
+View the recommended motion.

 Sam Cancilla Park is located on the north shore of Kempenfelt Bay, south of Dunlop Street & east of Mulcaster Street

 Sam Cancilla served as Alderman for Ward 2 from 1985–1991.
 As Cancilla’s Fruit & Vegetable Market owner, he contributed to numerous community projects including the Allandale Recreation Centre, Barrie Sports Hall of Fame and Victoria Village, acquiring lands for the Barrie Public Library (downtown), the Grey and Simcoe Foresters Museum and the Barrie Transit terminal (downtown), and maintaining Bayview Park (now renamed in his honour).
 Sam Cancilla was a strong supporter of initiatives involving youth, sports and the Barrie community.